Topics:A. This Is What I Do -- See If It Won’t Work For You

 teaching or having the kids discuss.
 Learning is retained when closely

 connected to emotion and why not have that emotion be JOY!
-And you can't
+And you

 have joy without a smile.
 No way!